zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 {{<info>}}This feature is not available in versions prior to 2.0.{{</info>}}

-With PX-Enterprise 2.0, Portworx has enhanced the way cloud backups are done.
+With {{< pxEnterprise >}} 2.0, Portworx has enhanced the way cloud backups are done.
 Now, users can resume interrupted backups or restores.

 For example, if the node performing backups or restores restarts, the backup/restore will resume once that node becomes operational.